jmchandonia/CORAL/example/enigma/public_data/README.md

 * generic_otu_id_zhou_100ws.json = a Brick containing taxonomic assignments for each OTU

+* generic_field_data_adams.json = a Brick containing metals measurements for each sample

+* generic_field_data_hazen.json = a Brick containing geochemical measurements and AODC counts for each sample

+* generic_field_insitu_hach_hazen.json = a Brick containing in situ geochemical measurements for each sample

+* generic_field_insitu_hazen.json = a Brick containing in situ geochemical measurements for each sample that were collected using a Hach Kit

 ## Process data:

 * process_sampling_100ws.tsv = provenance of original sampling